The Ultimate List of LinkedIn Lead Generation Strategies for 2023

 One of the best ways to be successful at LinkedIn marketing is by becoming an important industry voice or subject matter expert.
 That’s because people prefer to do their homework before they make buying decisions.
 And the more expensive your product, the more careful they’ll be about what they buy.
 People love making sure that they get the best value for their money, even if it is their business or department that’s spending the money.

 With B2B LinkedIn marketing, one of the best ways to boost your brand’s credibility is by becoming a subject matter expert.
-To do this, participate freely in LinkedIn groups.
+To do this, participate freely in LinkedIn groups or host authority-building LinkedIn events.
 You can even start a group if there’s a decent opportunity to do so within your industry.
 Leave comments, dispense advice, and answer questions.

 With that said, one of the best tools that can help you become an expert is LinkedIn blog posts.
 Many sales and marketing professionals write blogs about industry issues, such as how to choose the best CRM software for your business.
 As people consider you to be an expert, they’ll seek you out when they need something.
 These are some of the best sales leads available because they are typically ready to buy.